entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

-# Character list of Antiarches
+# Character list of Antiarchs
 > All characters except Characters 19, 49, and 50 are unordered.

 ## Ornamentation, histology and scales